 While in Switzerland in 1984, John encountered and bonded with the Bavarian artist who would become his third and present wife, Birgitta Steiner.
-Together they envisioned and sold a 24-book 'self-therapy library' to a major European publisher, and worked for 4 years creating both text and audio dimensions for those German-market programs.
+Together they envisioned and sold a 24-book 'self-therapy library' to a major European publisher Droemer Knaur, and worked for 4 years creating both text and audio dimensions for those German-market programs.

 During his research and therapy career, especially during the years he practiced therapy in West Berlin and Switzerland, John regularly worked at the creative edge of the corporate world, encouraging mindfulness and the need of employees to find fulfillment in their occupation.
 This focus led to the founding of the BrightMind Corporation in Hawaii in the nineties.
-That company morphed into WizeWell Inc more recently in Silicon Valley.
+Working with Plantronics and Microsoft, that company morphed into WizeWell Inc more recently in Silicon Valley.
 A number of John's private therapy clients have been leaders in the business world.
-Evolved into fiction format, several have become characters in his new psych-tech mystery series.
+Evolved into fiction format, several of the corporate leaders have become characters in his new psych-tech mystery series.

-In sum: John has lived two lives.
-His renegade cowboy roots led him often into adventure, fiction and screenplay writing, along with a lot of song-writing and a great deal of exploration and fun - while his mainstream psychologist passions have continued to inspire experimentation and development of self-therapy programs designed to stimulate a more humane sense of wisdom, creativity and fulfillment individually and in the workplace.
+As mentioned above, John has lived two lives.
+His renegade cowboy roots led him often into adventure, fiction and screenplay writing, along with a lot of song-writing and a great deal of exploration and fun - while his psychologist passions inspired experimentation and development of self-therapy programs.
+But always, he kept on writing.

 Following two early growthful marriages, John is happily married for the long-term and has three grown sons, Shon, Kibo and Jesse.
-After living in California, Arizona, New Jersey, Germany, Switzerland, New Mexico and Kauai, John and Birgitta settled in Santa Cruz seven years ago, developing unique cognitive-shifting technologies with Microsoft and Plantronics.
+After living in California, Arizona, South Africa, New Jersey, Germany, Switzerland, New Mexico, Guatemala and Kauai, John and Birgitta settled in Santa Cruz ten years ago.

-During the past 10 years John has envisioned, written and now published 5 new suspense/mystery/thriller novels and film properties, which represent the culmination of his literary work.
-He has also helped a dozen new authors complete and publish their books, and finds this service highly satisfying.
+During the past decade John has envisioned, written and now published 5 new suspense/mystery/thriller novels and film properties which represent the culmination of his literary work.
+He has also helped dozens of new authors complete and publish their books, and he finds this author-support service highly satisfying.
 John's other passions include song-writing, photo-art, gardening, cooking, partying, exploring, and meditating - and not necessarily in that order.